Coming Soon 👀 At the beginning of April, you’ll be

 My joints disagree with you.

-ValancyCarmody Premium Member over 1 year ago
+ValancyCarmody Premium Member about 2 years ago

 It sounds to me like the kind of correlation that mainstream science will mock for decades, and then eventually someone builds a properly designed test and finds that it is true after all.